IntegrationEngineeringLaboratory/ch_linkbot_binding/README.md

     export LINKBOT_DAEMON_HOSTPORT=linkbot-hub-aabbcc.local:42001

-The text "linkbot-hub-aabbcc.local" can be replaced with an IP address.
+You should replace the text "aabbcc" with your Linkbot-Hub's 6-digit identifier.
+Or, the whole text "linkbot-hub-aabbcc.local" can be replaced with an IP address.
 The new daemon uses port 42001 by default while it is in alpha and beta testing, but will eventually move to port 42000 to replace the old daemon.

 ## 5. Test the new binding!